Section Three: The Universe ~ Matching ~

 A) Cream spaghetti is more delicious.

-1) Are you stronger now than three years ago?
+1) Are you stronger/weaker now than ten years ago?
 Tell.

-2) Who has less money than you?
+2) Who has less/more money than you?
 Why?
 Explain.

 4) Where are people poorer/richer than in your neighborhood?
 Tell.